p-hlp/CTAGDRC/README.md

     }

 ##### Automating the makeup gain
 The makeup gain automation in this implementation is not ideal.
-It is based on the calculated attenuations smoothed over a long time frame, then added back to the compressed signal to achieve  ouput-volume that is closer to the perceived loudness of the input signal.
+It is based on the calculated attenuations smoothed over a long time frame, then added back to the compressed signal to achieve ouput volume that is closer to the perceived loudness of the input signal.
 Since added makeup gain is a smoothed over a time frame, it is still time-varying and therefore changes the gain over time.
 This should rather be an approximation to get closer to the perceived loudness of the input signal, thus a static gain increase.

 In [[4]] aswell as in [[3]] ideas are discussed on how to tackle this problem.